 Ten.
-I believe in Heaven because of reasons I’ve yet to discover.
+I believe in Heaven because of reasons I’m yet to discover.

 There is so much more.

-Some have said we are “hard-wired” to believe in God and likewise in Heaven.
-I willingly accept that and see it as result of the creation.
+As some have said, we are “hard-wired” to believe in God and likewise in Heaven.
+I willingly accept that and see it as residue of the creation.
 The God who made us created us with a longing for Himself and a satisfaction in nothing less.
-“Thou hast made us for Thyself, O Lord, and our heart is restless until it finds its rest in Thee,” said Augustine.

 “I go to prepare a place for you,” said our Lord.
 “And if I go and prepare a place for you, I will come again and receive you unto myself, that where I am, there you may be also.”
 (John 14:3).

-If it were not so, He would have told us.
+If it were not so, I would have told you.